-(5) "Continuing legal education" or "CLE" is any legal, judicial or other educational activity accredited by the board.
-Generally, CLE will include educational activities designed principally to maintain or advance the professional competence of lawyers and/or to expand an appreciation and understanding of the professional responsibilities of lawyers.
+(5) "Continuing legal education" or "CLE" is any legal, judicial or other educational program accredited by the board.
+Generally, CLE will include educational programs designed principally to maintain or advance the professional competence of lawyers and/or to expand an appreciation and understanding of the professional responsibilities of lawyers.

 (6) "Council" shall mean the North Carolina State Bar Council.

 (7) "Credit hour" means an increment of time of 60 minutes which may be divided into segments of 30 minutes or 15 minutes, but no smaller.

 (8) "Inactive member" shall mean a member of the North Carolina State Bar who is on inactive status.